AmazingDreams/vue-matomo/README.md

 ### Managing consent

-First of all load the plugin with the following option enabled:
+First of all load the plugin with the `requireConsent` option enabled:

 ```js
 Vue.use(VueMatomo, {